 What major should I choose at North Central College?

-A degree in Biochemistry, Biology or Chemistry is recommended unless you have a strong interest in another major.
+A bachelor's degree in Pharmaceutical Studies, Biochemistry, Biology or Chemistry is recommended unless you have a strong interest in another major.
 Regardless of your major, pharmacy schools require a set of prerequisite courses (see list below).

 Will I need graduate education?